TotallyInformation/node-red-contrib-moment/README.md

 # Install

+You can always install the latest version via Node-RED's built-in "Manage Palette" menu.
+Alternatively ...

-Run the following command in the root directory of your Node-RED install
+Run the following command in the "userDir" folder. (typically `~/.node-red`)

     npm install node-red-contrib-moment

-If you want to install the original version:
+If you want to install the Node v4 compatible version:

-    npm install node-red-contrib-moment@1
+    npm install node-red-contrib-moment@2

-While in development, install with:
+To get the latest development version, install with:

     npm install https://github.com/TotallyInformation/node-red-contrib-moment/tarball/master